 A well-bred Golden Chow will cost you north of $500 dollars, which is a great price!
-The cheaper pups will likely not have papers for their breeding dogs, while the higher priced ones will.
-Always do research on the breeders you want to buy from as you don’t want to be sold a sick puppy (unless you have the funds to make them better).
+The cheaper pups will likely not have papers for their breeding dogs, while the higher-priced ones will.
+Always research the breeders you want to buy from, as you don’t want to be sold a sick puppy (unless you have the funds to make them better).

 Golden Chows are not known for having health issues and are relatively healthy, though.
 If you aren’t interested in buying from a breeder, searching for a rescue in your area is another option.
 Contact your local Golden Retriever and Chow Chow clubs for local breeders and rescues.

 It’s unlikely you’ll find a Golden Chow at a humane society or a rescue, though it isn’t impossible.
 The Golden Retriever is a common breed but doesn’t get surrendered often due to their mild temperament.
 The Chow Chow is another story; you’ll likely find them at the pound.

 This option is cheaper, with the only negative not knowing the parents of the dog.
 Still, these pets will need loving homes and will be great companions, whether they’re purebred or not.
 You can check out the National Rescue Committee of the GRCA for Golden Mix rescues and the Chow Chow Rescue Society for Chow rescues.